The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Discussion

+Meanwhile, it is clear from the results of this review that there is significant evidence of and concern about issues that have emerged in the use of narrow AI and automated decision making in sensitive domains where AI is already widely utilised.
+As the use of narrow AI-based automated decision systems and algorithmic prediction in health continues to expand, it is probable that the same issues which have demonstrably emerged in other sensitive domains will also manifest widely in medicine and public health applications.
+Indeed, there is emerging evidence of this happening already – that it is not more widespread is perhaps due to the comparatively slower adoption of AI in public health.

-There are two key reasons why it is highly probably that issues such as bias, incontestability and erosion of privacy will manifest widely in health.
-Firstly, early reports of issues associated with the use of automated decision systems and predictive algorithms in health have already surfaced, as outlined in the results section.
+There are two key reasons why it is highly probable that issues such as bias, incontestability and erosion of privacy will manifest widely in health.
+Firstly, as outlined in the results section, early reports of issues associated with the use of automated decision systems and predictive algorithms in health have already surfaced, and it is reasonable to expect this trend to continue.
 Secondly, the same circumstances and drivers which have compelled adoption of automated decision systems and given rise to issues in other high-stakes domains, also exist in medicine and public health – indicating the adoption trajectory and consequences are likely to be similar.
-Key amongst these drivers are cost and capacity pressures facing health services, and the commercial imperative to capitalise on growing health data assets using AI approaches.
+Key amongst these drivers are cost and capacity pressures facing health services, and the commercial imperative to use AI to capitalise on growing health data assets.